dfamonteiro/blog/blog/content/posts/production-load-generator.md

 The `LineEquipment` class is the core building block of the `LineLoadGenerator`: it represents an individual piece of equipment in a manufacturing line: a conveyor belt, a P&P machine, an SMT oven, etc. It has three core properties: the **name**, the **number of inputs** and the **number of outputs**.

-The `LineEquipment` is an **abstract class**, meaning that in order to use this class you will need to first create a class that inherits from `LineEquipment` and implements the `RunAsync` method.
-This method governs the behaviour of the line equipment you are trying to emulate.
+The `LineEquipment` is an **abstract class**, meaning that you are expected to create subclasses that inherit from `LineEquipment` and implements the `RunAsync` method.
+This method governs the behaviour of the line equipment you are trying to emulate and is expected to run for the duration of the load test.

+Here is example of how a `LineEquipment` subclass looks like in practice:

 ```csharp
 /// <summary>